snow-blade/blog/content/posts/print-icons-in-terminal.md

 ![](print-icons.png)

 <p className='tip' >
+   📓 📝 😎  tip:
     <br>
     Do not worry if all the icons are not being displayed correctly,
 </p>

 <p className='tip'>
+   📓 📝 😎  tip:
     <br>
-    refer to the troubleshoot section below after completing all the steps
+    refer to the troubleshoot section below if the problem persists after restarting the shell
 </p>

 Then let's make sure that the icons will be printed with the ls command: